sirpthatch/sirpthatch.github.io/_posts/2019-08-04-Daycare-Centers.md

 | Prospect Heights                                 	| 4962                      	|
 | Clinton Hill                                     	| 4970                      	|

-Most of correlates with stroller sightings around those neighborhoods.
+This mostly correlates with stroller sightings around those neighborhoods (though Midtown, really?).

 # Where to go to camp?
 Not surprisingly, camps look to be clustered around parks.
 The top neighborhoods with camps are: